 View All News Updates »Combined Arms Center - Training (CAC-T)

 Based at Fort Leavenworth, Kansas, the Combined Arms Center-Training (CAC-T) is a subordinate organization of the U.S. Army Training and Doctrine Command (TRADOC).
-CAC-T's mission is to manage the Army's Training Support System Enterprise, the Training Development Enterprise and the Combat Training Center Program to enable commanders and commandants to train and educate versatile units and develop agile and adaptive leaders to execute Mission Command in order to conduct Unified Land Operations.
+CAC-T's mission is to manage the Army's Training Support System Enterprise and the Combat Training Center Program to enable commanders and commandants to train and educate versatile units and develop agile and adaptive leaders to execute Mission Command in order to conduct Unified Land Operations.

 How CAC-T Supports the Army

 - Develop & sustain the Integrated Training Environment.